michaelvalentin/flyfoundation/thoughts/System-Definitions-new-design.md

  - The interpreter builds the entity, and applies inheritance and includes in correct order, to build complete entities
  - The interpreter loads completed entities into the system definition structures, including abstract entities, which are marked accordingly
  - The system definition structures validates the content, relations and inheritance in the supplied entities
+ - When the system uses the system definitions, relevant parts reacts if relevant settings are malconfigured

 CORE:
 - All files to be included are declared and added to the directive reader